Geometric Manin's conjecture in characteristic $p$: Examples

 \section{Examples}

 Finally, we discuss a few examples where (weaker forms of) the conjectures of the previous sections have been verified.
-We do not attempt to give a complete account of the literature, instead focusing on a few notable examples.
+We do not attempt to give a complete account of the literature, instead we focus on a few notable examples.